 This course covers the basics of computer based multimedia production using non-linear editing software.
 Topics include microphones and audio recording, editing sound for multimedia, the capture, editing and use of still photographs, industry standard multimedia software, control of image, continuity and pacing, script writing, storyboarding and introduction to digital single-lens reflex and/or other video capture processes.
 Upon completion, students should be able to use computer hardware and software for multimedia production.
 State prerequisite: Take PHO-110.
+RCC prerequisites: Take all: PHO-127 and PHO-132.
 (SU).
 National ID (CIP) 10.0201 Photographic and Film/Video Technology/Technician and Assistant.

-PHO-210 Prof Wedding Photography

-This course covers the techniques used in producing wedding photographs and formal bridal portraits, along with applicable business practices.
+PHO-210 Prof Wedding Photography 0 3 1 6 This course covers the techniques used in producing wedding photographs and formal bridal portraits, along with applicable business practices.
 Emphasis is placed on the protocol of various religious services, discussion of sales packages and album sources, and promotional and advertising techniques.
 Upon completion, students should be able to photograph a wedding and deliver a professional photographic wedding album along with bridal portraits.
 This course is a unique concentration requirement in the Portrait Studio Management concentration in the Photographic Technology program.
-State and RCC prerequisites:Take PHO-132, PHO-134, PHO-135, and PHO-139.
+State and RCC prerequisites: Take PHO-132, PHO-134, PHO-135, and PHO-139.
 (FA).
 National ID (CIP) 10.0201 Photographic and Film/Video Technology/Technician and Assistant.